fusion809/i3-configs/README.md

 The Python-based (or i3pystatus) bar displays the following: weather conditions (although sometimes it botches it and labels the temperature in Farenheit as degrees Celsius), download/upload rates for wlo1 (not hard to change to another interface by editing `~/.i3/i3status.py`), uptime, disk space (used/total), core temperatures, CPU usage (%), load (average over 1 minute), RAM usage (used/total) and date.

+The conky config in this repository has been adapted (albeit with only minor modification) from https://github.com/andrea-rosa/conky-config.

 ## What's in the i3bar (Python)
 My top i3 bar alerts me as to when packages I maintain/use become outdated and need to be updated.
 It is fairly self-explanatory; the thumbs up tells me all is well and up-to-date, otherwise I will see the version of the latest release available next to the package's, sometimes abbreviated, name.